Juoelenis/HPPmobile/README.md

 A project to bring HPP to mobile.
 Note: theliecense of hpp mobile is da same as for thr original version!

+# Note
+HPP 1.9 will end support on September 14th 2025,after it ends support there will be an new Release for HPP mobile, til then there will be updates only
 # Installation
 Get the '.apk' File or the '.IPA' File from the Relases tab then download it apropiately for ur system.
 For android its fairly ez,